 - Higher Degree Resarch Projects

-Cao, D, Hong, GUANG & Wang, JACK 2018, 'Chemical heat storage for saving the exhaust gas energy in a spark ignition engine', Journal of Clean Energy Technologies (JOCET), vol. 6, no. 1, pp. 41-46.View/Download from: UTS OPUS or Publisher's site
+Cao, D, Hong, GUANG & Wang, JACK 2018, 'Chemical heat storage for saving the exhaust gas energy in a spark ignition engine', Journal of Clean Energy Technologies (JOCET), vol. 6, no. 1, pp. 41-46.View/Download from: Publisher's site

 This study was aimed to develop a chemical heat storage system using magnesium hydroxide (Mg(OH)2) and its dehydration and hydration reactions to recover the energy wasted in internal combustion engines (IC engine).
 The thermal energy of exhaust gas will be stored in the dehydration of Mg(OH)2 to become MgO and H2O, and to release in the hydration of MgO.
 Experiments were conducted on a 6-cylinder spark ignition engine to estimate the amount of energy loss in the exhaust gas and the reactor efficiency in the dehydration process.
 The stored heat used to heat fresh air from the ambient temperature to more convenient temperature.
 Results of the preliminary investigation show that the proposed chemical heat storage system is feasible to recover approximately 5.8 % of the heat loss and the temperature of the air is from 275.5 K to 305.4 K (with the ambient temperature is from 253 K to 283 K and the water vapor pressure is 47kPa).

-Banihashemi, S, Ding, G & Wang, J 2017, 'Developing a Hybrid Model of Prediction and Classification Algorithms for Building Energy Consumption', Energy Procedia, vol. 110, pp. 371-376.View/Download from: UTS OPUS or Publisher's site
+Banihashemi, S, Ding, G & Wang, J 2017, 'Developing a Hybrid Model of Prediction and Classification Algorithms for Building Energy Consumption', Energy Procedia, vol. 110, pp. 371-376.View/Download from: Publisher's site

 © 2017 The Authors.
 Artificial intelligence algorithms have been applied separately or integrally for prediction, classification or optimization of buildings energy consumption.
 However, there is a salient gap in the literature on the investigation of hybrid objective function development for energy optimization problems including qualitative and quantitative datasets in their constructs.
 To tackle with this challenge, this paper presents a hybrid objective function of machine learning algorithms in optimizing energy consumption of residential buildings through considering both continuous and discrete parameters of energy simultaneously.
 To do this, a comprehensive dataset including significant parameters of building envelop, building design layout and HVAC was established, Artificial Neural Network as a prediction and Decision Tree as a classification algorithm were employed via cross-training ensemble equation to create the hybrid function and the model was finally validated via the weighted average of the error decomposed for the performance.
 The developed model could effectively enhance the accuracy of the objective functions used in the building energy prediction and optimization problems.
 Furthermore, the results of this novel approach resolved the inclusion issue of both continuous and discrete parameters of energy in a unified objective function without threatening the integrity and consistency of the building energy datasets.